Skip to Content

 • Drain any excess grease.

 • Add all of the meatballs to the skillet and pour the marinara sauce over the top.
-Cover and simmer for 20 minutes.
+Cover and simmer for 20 or 15 minutes if smaller in size.

 There are tons of ways to serve these, below photo is just one but fun for kids for sure.
 If you can find those small slider buns or sweet Hawaiian rolls, cut them in half and serve one in the middle with a slice of cheese!